Concrete Removal Contractor in Central Florida

 40 Years of Experience

 Demo Dave has been breaking up concrete since 1986.
-We've handled every type of concrete removal project across Hillsborough County.
+We've handled every type of concrete removal project across Central Florida.

 Right Equipment for the Job